minglethepringle/minglethepringle/README.md

 - 👯 I’m looking to collaborate on **my class homework**

-- 🤝 I’m looking for help with **getting good at Team Fortress 2 Spy**
+- 🤝 I’m looking for help with **my dry eyes after looking at the computer screen too much**

 - 💬 Ask me about **how to get 1000+ contributions on Piazza**